AdobeDocs/uxp-photoshop/src/pages/distribution/submission-checklist/index.md

 - The plugin UI must scroll when all content is not visible on the screen.
 - UI elements in the plugin must not overlap or truncate.
 - UI content must wrap or adapt as necessary to accommodate the available width of the UI.
+- For plugins with multiple panels, each panel needs a different icon so as to be differentiable by the user.
 - Plugin content must be in compliance with [Adobe Branding Guidelines](../marketing).

 #### Performance